CharalambosIoannou/Face-Liveness-Detection/src/Readme.md

 ## run.bat
 Bat file used to run the program on Windows

-## run.sh
-Bash file used to run the program on Linux

 ## train_network.py
 The code to train the network and obtain evaluation metrics